-Law enforcement vehicles lit up with flashers, sirens and the officer well trained in vehicle hazards lost over 30 officers in 2017, 4 of them in North Carolina.
+Law enforcement agencies across the county employ vehicles lit up with flashers, sirens and their officers well trained in vehicle hazards.
+In 2017 over 30 law enforcement officers lost their lives due to vehicle incidents 4 of them in North Carolina.
 Officer vehicle deaths exceed the numbers of fatalities due to firearms.

 The risk of contracting a communicable disease or illness from working with and around all kinds of animals and people is inherent in animal services.

 Good personal, vehicle, equipment and facility maintenance and sanitation practices will minimize your exposure, however there are other risks to be aware of:

 Animal workers, no matter their role work under various and fluctuating stress conditions.
 The receptionist gets a hostile earful daily, animal husbandry staff work in wet, loud conditions, euthanasia is tough on everyone and the field officer approaches people and animals in uncontrolled situations knowing most don’t want to see them today.